Search

 FAFSA Submitted?
 Here Are Your Next Steps

 1. From the date you submitted your FAFSA with FSCJ's school code, it typically takes three to five business days for FSCJ to receive your application.
 If you've already been admitted, the Office of Scholarships and Financial Aid will review your application immediately.
-If you haven't been admitted into a program, please contact an admissions representative to identify your next steps in that process.
+If you haven't been admitted into a program, please to identify your next steps in that process.

 2. After the initial review, FSCJ will contact you if you are required to do anything else.
 FSCJ will use guidance from the Department of Education to identify if you need to submit additional information in order to assess your application further.
 FSCJ will contact you directly through email to notify you if additional information is needed.